Argantonio65/Particle-Tracker-Vortex/README.md

 # Particle-Tracker-Vortex
-Computer vision project for reconstructing 3D paths of particles in a water vortex.
+Computer vision project for reconstructing 3D path of particle motion in a water vortex.